jake-abed/etch-a-sketch/README.md

 This repo is for the Etch-A-Sketch project from the Odin Project.

-Over the course of this project, I plan to cover advanced DOM manipulation, GUI design, and more.
+Over the course of this project, I plan to cover advanced DOM maniuplation, GUI design, and more.